AlfieDarko/job-slink/README.md

 This idea had come out of our company ClickCleanit losing a valuable client due to miscommunication between our company and sub-contractors regarding job details.
 I felt we needed more of our communications recorded and sent digitally.<br>

-I then realised this is something that is faced by alot of other companies in this industry so I decided to develop a demo product that provides a solution to this problem. <br> I spoke to the other co-founders to find out what their needs was in a system like this and I developed a spec based on this.
+I then realised this is something that is faced by a lot of other companies in this industry so I decided to develop a demo product that provides a solution to this problem. <br> I spoke to the other co-founders to find out what their needs was in a system like this and I developed a spec based on this.

 ## Spec